click to enlarge

 See media coverage/links at the end of this article.

 Drs.
 Angela Lipscomb-Hudson and Heather Walker, rehabilitation doctors (physiatrists) at UNC Physical Medicine & Rehabilitation, lead a discussion of treatment options for upper limb spasticity, which is an uncomfortable muscle stiffness or tightness in the elbow, wrist or fingers.
-Refreshments will be served following the program.

 Upper limb spasticity, often a problem for people who have had strokes, can occur weeks, months or years after a person's original injury and therefore often is not recognized or goes untreated.
 Other conditions which can cause spasticity include Multiple Sclerosis, Brain Injury, Spinal Cord Injury, and Cerebral Palsy.